tripor/LPOO1718_T5G13_Project/readme.md

  ### Other
  Save and load features are working in the game and other algoritms.

- Implementing the save/load , the path of the villagers and the movement of the inserter were the hardest things to implement.
+ Implementing the save/load, the path of the villagers and the movement of the inserter were the hardest things to implement.

  Time spent:

  João Lima: 120 hours

- Ka Chon Ho: 15 hours
+ Ka Chon Ho: ~ 24 effective hours for currently active implementations

- Implementation of the path of the persons was done by Ka Chon Ho.
+ Implementation of the path of the persons and the initial file structure were done by Ka Chon Ho.

- Other things was done by João Lima.
+ Other implementations including graphics and major parts of unit tests were done by João Lima.

- Lerson learnd: use design patterns more often and organize code has you do it
+ Lessons learnt: use design patterns more often and have a simple distribution of structure before starting the project.